 Washington Aviation System Plan (WASP)

-Read the Washington Aviation System Plan, which studies the performance of Washington's entire aviation system.
+The Washington Aviation System Plan studies the performance of Washington's entire aviation system.

-The Washington Aviation System Plan (WASP) primary purposes are to:
+The principal purposes of the Washington Aviation System Plan (WASP) are to:

-- Understand the contributions of individual airports to the system as a whole.
+- Understand the contributions of individual airports to the entirety of the system.

-To develop the 2017 report, it was built upon previous efforts and recommendations that included:
+To develop the 2024 report, it is being built upon previous efforts and recommendations that included:

 - 2009 Long-Term Air Transportation Study